 Comprehensive: Helps cover expenses to repair or replace your vehicle that’s been stolen or damaged by things like storms or vandalism.

 Unfortunately, many Florida drivers are under the notion that they are “fully covered”.
 Leaving them responsible for endless medical expenses and property damage the day they involved in a car accident.
-Being fully covered in Florida requires a very specific types of coverages to be purchased.
+Being fully covered in Florida requires a very specific type of coverages to be purchased.
 If you have any questions involving your auto insurance policy

 The Miami Personal Injury Lawyers at Ferrer Law will review your auto insurance policy at no cost to you.
-They have represented individuals with various injuries due to automobile accidents throughout Miami-Dade, Broward, and the rest of the state of Florida if you or a loved one were involved in a left turn collision call Ferrer Law, PLLC at 305-807-7518for a free consultation.
+They have represented individuals with various injuries due to automobile accidents throughout Miami-Dade, Broward, and the rest of the state of Florida if you or a loved one were involved in a left turn collision call Ferrer Law, PLLC at 305-697-2224 for a free consultation.